In the 1980s comic book Watchmen, a redheaded protester haunts a local New York newsstand holding a sign which says THE END IS NIGH.

 The city needs you!
-Here are ten ways of becoming a better New Yorker for 2015, ten things you can do (or mindsets you can develop) to continue making this a great place to live.
-This is the fleshed-out list that first appeared in our Year In Review podcast.
+Here are ten ways of becoming a better New Yorker, ten things you can do (or mindsets you can develop) to continue making this a great place to live.
+This is the fleshed-out list that first appeared in our 2015 Year In Review podcast but it seems especially relevant in 2018.

 1) Learn history.
 Talk about history.